-All bus changes are completed online and approved through the District Department of Transportation.
+All bus changes are completed online and approved through the district transportation office.
 This is to ensure there is a seat on the bus for each student.
-Students who require a change in their plans, must complete this at least 48 hours in advance.
+Students who require a change in their plans, must complete this alternate request at least 48 hours in advance and satisfy their requirements.
 If there is an emergency, and a change must be made, please contact the school as soon as possible.